csmap-surveys/csmap-surveys.github.io/csmap_url_historian.md

 </div>
 <div>
  	<h2>Can I delete data collected from me?</h2>
 	<p>Yes, we currently allow users to delete data within the past 7 days.
-(You can contact our research team at nyu-smapp-engineers@nyu.edu to request data deletion beyond the 7-day time frame.)</p>
+(You can contact our research team at <a href="mailto:nyu-smapp-engineers@nyu.edu">nyu-smapp-engineers@nyu.edu</a> to request data deletion beyond the 7-day time frame.)</p>
 </div>

 You can also delete data by selecting a date or selecting a time range in "Delete browse history."